 Dietary fiber is the portion of plant foods that your body can’t digest.
 Fiber is a type of healthy carbohydrate, also known as complex carbohydrates.
-Because it’s unable to be digested, insoluble and soluble fiber both provide many health benefits as they move through your GI tract.
+Because it’s unable to be digested, insoluble and soluble fiber provides many health benefits as they move through your GI tract.
 Below is a breakdown of the difference between the two.

 In the video below, Amanda Haney reviews the benefits of consuming soluble and insoluble fiber.

 For example, you can find insoluble fiber in foods like wheat bran, nuts, fruit skins, and many vegetables.
-Whole grains like whole wheat bread and brown rice also contain high amounts of insoluble fiber.
+Whole grains like whole-wheat bread and brown rice also contain high amounts of insoluble fiber.

-For example, soluble fiber is found in foods like beans, oats, fruits, vegetables, jams, jellies, pectin, and gums.
+Soluble fiber is found in foods like beans, oats, fruits, vegetables, jams, jellies, pectin, and gums.

 The benefits of dietary fiber